marda-alliance/phase-field-schema/evolving-work-plan.md

    - A possible long term goal would be a phase field registry similar to PFHub.

-3. **Develop working examples**
+4. **Develop working examples**

-   - An example using an existing PFHub benchmark result and integrated into the PFHub registry.
-   - An example using a study of numerical convergence using a series of simulations at varying discretizations.
-   - An example phase field schema and associated data published in conjunction with a phase field publication.
+From the use cases, develop working implementations that use the generated schema.

-4. **Approach wider phase field community for feedback**
+5. **Approach wider phase field community for feedback**:
    - Present examples and tools at CHiMaD phase field workshops
    - Present same at the MaRDA meeting
    - Present at larger conference.